 10.1 Following completion of the inquiry process the investigating officer will make a written report and if necessary action will be taken.
 This may result in a trigger for the grievance and/or disciplinary procedure to be implemented against the person reported.
 The whistleblower will also be notified of the outcome.
 The report will not contain the whistleblower’s name unless you have expressly stated that you wish to be named.

-10.2 If the investigation was carried out by a person other than the HR Officer or Managing Director the written report must be submitted to them to determine what further action (if any) is required.
-When considering further actions, the HR Officer and Managing Director must act on any recommendations made in the report.
+10.2 If the investigation was carried out by a person other than the HR Officer or a director the written report must be submitted to them to determine what further action (if any) is required.
+When considering further actions, the HR Officer and directors must act on any recommendations made in the report.

 11. TAKING THE MATTER FURTHER